TO1: 2021: Reformation, Re:Born, and Re:Alize

 On January 13, CJ ENM and n.CH Entertainment were involved in management disputes, where CJ ENM reportedly terminated their management contract with n.CH Entertainment.
 One day later, n.CH Entertainment responded to the disputes by stating that their contract was not formally signed for months, and that no expenses were paid since August 2020.

 It was announced on March 28 that the group had changed its name from TOO to TO1.

 TO1 made their re-debut with their first EP Re:Born on May 20, with the title track "Son of Beast".
-The group will be managed under CJ ENM's music label, Wake One Entertainment.
+The group will be managed under CJ ENM's music label, WakeOne.

 On November 4, TO1 released their second EP Re:Alize, with the title track "No More X".

-On December 28, Wake One announced that Woonggi would be taking a break from the group due to an anxiety disorder, and thus TO1 would temporarily continue with the remaining members.
+On December 28, Wake One announced that Woonggi would be taking a break from the group due to an anxiety disorder, and thus TO1 would temporarily continue with the remaining nine members.

-2022: Line-up changes, Why Not?? and UP2U
+2022–2023: Line-up changes, Why Not??, UP2U, Renta's departure and departure from WakeOne

-On April 30, Wake One Entertainment released an official statement via TO1's fan cafe, announcing member Chihoon's departure from the group.
+On April 30, WakeOne released an official statement via TO1's fan cafe, announcing member Chihoon's departure from the group.
 On June 17, Wake One announced members Minsu, Jerome, and Woonggi's departure from TO1.
 They also announced that Daigo, Renta, and Yeojeong will be joining TO1 as new members.
 Renta and Daigo participated in Produce 101 Japan Season 2, placing 13th and 16th respectively.

 On July 28, TO1 released their third EP Why Not??, with the title track "Drummin'".

+On August 21, Chan wore a durag during KCON Los Angeles which caused controversy.

 On November 23, TO1 released their fourth EP UP2U, with the title track "Freeze Tag'".

+On September 22, 2023, Renta announced through an Instagram post containing a letter in both Korean and Japanese that he would be leaving the group.

+On December 17, 2023, it was announced through a Fancafé post that the group's contract with WakeOne would be terminated officially on December 31, 2023.